Nicholas crawls into Louisiana from Texas, dumping rain - NewsBreak

 NEW ORLEANS — (AP) — Tropical Depression Nicholas hovered over Louisiana on Wednesday, dumping heavy rain on a region struggling to recover from Hurricane Ida and swamping coastal Mississippi, Alabama and northwest Florida.

-The National Weather Service said dangerous flash floods were possible from southeast Louisiana into the Florida Panhandle.
+Flash flooding and tornadoes were possible near the Gulf Coast, the Mississippi Emergency Management Agency said.
+Flash flood watches also were posted in coastal Alabama and the Florida panhandle.
 In Louisiana, the rainfall complicated an already difficult recovery at homes ripped open by Ida on Aug.
 29. Thousands remain without power in Texas and Louisiana.

-“I'm not sure at this point what it looks like,” said Edith Anthony, whose home in LaPlace, a New Orleans suburb between Lake Pontchartrain and the Mississippi River, lost part of its roof while getting about 2 to 3 feet (0.6 to 0.9 meters) of floodwater two weeks ago.
+“I'm not sure at this point what it looks like,” said Edith Anthony, whose home in LaPlace, a New Orleans suburb between Lake Pontchartrain and the Mississippi River, lost part of its roof while getting about 2 to 3 feet of flood water two weeks ago.

 They still don't have electricity, and couldn't arrange for a tarp to cover the roof before Nicholas blew in.
 Now she and her husband are staying in a Mobile, Alabama, hotel, preparing to return this weekend to what's left of their home.

-The storm was forecast to dump as much as 6 inches (15 centimeters) of rain from southeast Louisiana into the Florida Panhandle through Friday, with 10 inches (25 centimeters) possible in isolated areas.

-“Life-threatening flash flooding impacts, especially in urban areas, remain a possibility in these areas,” forecasters said.
-The weather service reported that as much as 5 inches (13 centimeters) had fallen in Alabama's Baldwin County and in northwest Florida as of Wednesday afternoon.
-News outlets reported flooded roads in Baldwin County and around Pensacola, Florida.

-Nicholas dumped as much as 10 inches (25 centimeters) of rain on parts of Texas — and the weather service was checking reports of nearly 14 inches (35 centimeters) of rain in Galveston — after making landfall as a Category 1 hurricane, the 14th named storm of the 2021 Atlantic hurricane season.
+Nicholas dumped nearly 14 inches (35 centimeters) of rain in Galveston, Texas, after making landfall as a Category 1 hurricane, the 14th named storm of the 2021 Atlantic hurricane season.
 Houston reported more than 6 inches (15 centimeters).
-Parts of Louisiana received more than 10 inches (25 centimeters) of rain from the storm.
+Forecasters warned people along the central Gulf Coast that up to 20 inches (50 centimeters) are possible through Friday.

-In Louisiana, the flash flood danger was expected to end Thursday, but the rain is forecast to linger for days.
+In Louisiana, flash floods will be possible through Thursday morning, but the rain is forecast to linger for days.

-As of late Tuesday, he said power has been restored to about 80% of its customers with the remaining 20% mostly in the hardest-hit parts of southern Terrebonne parish.
-However, he noted, that the destruction in those areas is so “catastrophic” that even when power is restored houses and businesses won’t be able to receive it.
+“These are tough guys, and they relish all of this,” he said.
+The coop services about 21,000 customers across five parishes including parts of the hard-hit Terrebonne and Lafourche parishes.
+Ticheli said the coop has returned power to about 75% of its customers with the remaining 25% mostly in the hardest-hit parts of southern Terrebonne parish.

-The worst of the weather largely spared the city of Lake Charles in southwest Louisiana — hit last year by hurricanes Laura and Delta — where city crews scoured the drainage system to keep it free from debris during Nicholas.
+The rain seemed to blow past the weather-battered city of Lake Charles in southwest Louisiana — hit last year by hurricanes Laura and Delta — where city crews scoured the drainage system to keep it free from debris during Nicholas.
 Mayor Nic Hunter said he's been worried about how his people are coping.

 “With what people have gone through over the last 16 months here in Lake Charles, they are very, understandably, despondent, emotional.
 Any time we have even a hint of a weather event approaching, people get scared,” he said.